A Wooden Puppet

 "Phew!
 I knew it was not me!
 Look at my lot, everyone!" said the lumber merchant with a great relief, since he knew that there was a risk of being thrown into the sea as a human sacrifice if he had drawn the wrong stick.

 "Oh, thank god, me neither!
-I am often lucky at lotteries, so I was very afraid I should pick up the red one.
+I am often lucky at lotteries, so I feared I'd pick up the red one.
 But my good god never makes a mistake, ha ha ha!" said the apprentice cook with tears in his eyes, and he resumed his prayer to Baal.

 "Look!
 I am not the one to blame either.
 But poor my child, he is not to blame either, but you ruffians mercilessly threw the innocent boy into the cold water to be bitten by ravenous sharks!" cried a puppeteer, who had just lost one of his dear puppets.